deepset-ai/haystack-integrations/integrations/mistral.md

 ```bash
 {'replies': [ChatMessage(content='The "best" French cheese is subjective and depends on personal taste...', role=<ChatRole.ASSISTANT: 'assistant'>, name=None, meta={'model': 'mistral-medium', 'index': 0, 'finish_reason': 'stop', 'usage': {'completion_tokens': 231, 'prompt_tokens': 16, 'total_tokens': 247}})]}
 ```
-Mistral LLMs also support streaming responses if you pass a callback in to the `MistralChatGenerator` like so:
+Mistral LLMs also support streaming responses if you pass a callback into the `MistralChatGenerator` like so:

 ```python
 import os